Better Benefits, Healthy People

 A Scientific Approach to Benefits

 Providing a solid benefits package is a great way to increase retention, boost recruitment efforts, and show employees that they are valued.
-According to a 2018 study by Randstad, 42% of employees said they were considering leaving their current jobs because of inadequate benefits packages, while 55% had left jobs in the past because they found better benefits or perks elsewhere.
+According to a study by Dutch consulting firm Randstad, 42% of employees said they were considering leaving their current jobs because of inadequate benefits packages, while 55% had left jobs in the past because they found better benefits or perks elsewhere.
 As an employer, it’s smart to know exactly what both existing employees and potential hires want in regard to employee benefits.
 Because of this, data-driven benefits offerings are becoming more prevalent in the era of the Great Resignation, with both internal employee surveys and external expertise being leveraged to improve offerings.

 When it comes to the former, conducting regular surveys is the most effective way to determine whether employees feel that their wants and needs are being adequately addressed by current benefit offerings.
 In this regard, less can be more – consider adopting frequent pulse surveys with only a few questions rather than annual surveys that are 20 pages long.
 This sort of continuous employee listening strategy is an excellent tool for measuring satisfaction and collecting feedback that can be publicly addressed in real time.
 According to Qualtrics, this type of responsive action can make employees up to twelve times more likely to recommend their employer to others.
 By enacting a benefits strategy that’s anchored in a scientific approach, employers can align offerings with larger business goals and maximize the impact of their benefits spend.

 The American workforce is currently home to five distinct generations working shoulder-to-shoulder.
 These different age cohorts have different needs, and it is difficult for a traditional benefits plan to give adequate attention and resources to everyone.
 This dynamic can push employees to decline offerings they personally do not want or need, which can effectively result in them forfeiting substantial monetary resources.